Purbachal: Progress

 It may take five more years to hand over plots to 25,000 owners, who have fallen in uncertainty.
 The stipulated time to complete the project was 2008.
 But it may take more time as only 25 per cent work had so far been completed.

 According to the project map, there will be 10 bridges, but no tender to this effect was floated.
 Only 15 kilometer roads inside the project have been completed out of 140 kilometers in the sectors 1, 4, 5, 11, and 17.
 The handing over of plots in the sectors 4, 5 and 17 has been started.

 No necessary steps have been taken for establishing utility services like electricity, gas, water supply, sewerage and telecommunications.

+On 30 June 2026, in the 121st session of the National Implementation Committee for Administrative Realignment (NICAR) chaired by Prime Minister Tarique Rahman, the decision to bring the whole Purbachal New Town Project under Dhaka District was, upon the recommendation from the Ministry of Housing and Public Works in order to avoid administrative complications in the area.
+Previously, it has been scattered across Dhaka, Rupganj Upazila of Narayanganj District and Kaliganj Upazila of Gazipur District.

 Criticisms

 Delays and mismanagement

 Initially slated for completion by early 2010s, the project has faced prolonged delays, with the deadline extended seven times.
 Cited causes include the COVID-19 pandemic, legal disputes, local resistance and relocation delays.
 As of 2024, large parts of the area remain underdeveloped or vacant.
 Cases have been filed in 2025 against 100 individuals, including Prime Minister Sheikh Hasina and members of her family, over alleged irregularities in plot allocations for the project.